rotzinger/tip/README.md

 tip
 ===
-Tip is a program to monitor and regulate the Temperature of a cryostat
+Tip is a program to monitor and regulate the temperature of a cryostat

 # Features:
   * Several drivers for resistance bridges